- Find a Trail

 - Get Involved

-The trail forks, so there are two western endpoints: one at Chippewa Road in the heart of Brecksville and one farther south at Brecksville Road.
+On the eastern end, the trail forks, so there are two ways to access the trail: in the north from Chippewa Road in the heart of Brecksville and farther south from the Towpath trailhead.
 The northern route parallels Chippewa Creek Drive, while the southern route parallels Valley Parkway.
-The two trail routes meet in the middle when those two roadways join together as well and, from there, the trail heads east to the Towpath Trail and Cuyahoga Valley National Park.
+The two trail routes meet in the middle when those two roadways join together as well and, from there, the trail heads west along Valley Parkway for the remainder of the route, out to the Mill Stream Run Reservation.

 Parking and restrooms available at the eastern end of the trail at the Station Road Bridge Trailhead, where the trail meets the Ohio & Erie Canal Towpath Trail.

-On its west end, parking is available at the Chippewa Creek Gorge Overlook at the intersection of Chippewa Road and Chippewa Creek Drive in Brecksville.
-There is also western parking available at the intersection of Valley Parkway and Brecksville Road.
+In the north, parking is available at the Chippewa Creek Gorge Overlook at the intersection of Chippewa Road and Chippewa Creek Drive in Brecksville.
+There is also parking available at the intersection of Valley Parkway and Brecksville Road.

 I rode all of this trail, as shown on the Trail Link map, on a warm Saturday afternoon in September, 2019.